 When your class is over we hope you will join in discussions in our Open Forum anytime, found under the section heading “for Everyone” at the top of the list of forums.
 It is a good place to request advice and find information posted by others in our Pharos community.
 If you are already a member of the open forum, then joining a course forum will be easy and familiar.
-You will need to be registered for a Student Account to visit the forum; but you do not have to buy a course.
-Further information on getting registered is available here.
+Follow this link for instructions for joining the Open Forum.

-You are not required to attend the chats, unless you are being assessed as part of the FHSS Certificate course programme.
-For all other courses your tutor will encourage you to attend because the discussion supports what you are learning in the lessons.
+You are not required to attend the chats.
+Instructors encourage you to do so because the discussion supports what you are learning in the lessons.
 Sometimes the chat session is used for “hands-on” activity at useful websites.

-Chat times and days will vary from course to course and every effort is made to accommodate preferences.
+Chats are scheduled after checking time zones and schedules of students and every effort is made to accommodate preferences.
 If you want to check the time difference between where you live and UK time, go to www.timeanddate.com.
 The start date of a course does not imply that chats are on that day of the week.